 Dual degree students attend Northland for three academic years and Washington University for two academic years.
-Students must successfully complete the pre-engineering program and a Connections Curriculum during their three years at Northland.
-Upon completion of the five-year program, students earn a Bachelor of Science degree from Northland and a Bachelor of Science degree from Washington University.
+Students must successfully complete the pre-engineering program and the general education program during their three years at Northland.
+Upon completion of the five-year program, students earn a Bachelor of Science degree from

+Northland and a Bachelor of Science degree from Washington University.
 Students earn a B. S. in Biomedical, Chemical, Computer, Computer Science, Electrical, Mechanical, or Systems Science Engineering.